dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 ## Verify object references

-If you expect an object to be not referenced at some point, but not sure, you can validate it by temporaryly adding assertion.
+If you expect an object to be not referenced at some point, but not sure, you can validate it by temporarily adding assertion.

 ```dart
 final ref = WeakReference(myObject);